-Last Updated on January 9, 2024 by Kittredge Cherry
+Last Updated on July 13, 2024 by Kittredge Cherry

 Sally Miller Gearhart 2013

 Sally Miller Gearhart was a lesbian educator, theologian, activist and author of books including the 1974 classic “Loving Women / Loving Men: Gay Liberation and the Church.”
-She died on July 14, 2021 in Ukiah, California at age 90 after a long illness.
+She died on July 14, 2021 in Ukiah, California, at age 90 after a long illness.

 Gearhart’s activism for LGBTQ people in the church was significant but less celebrated, so that part of her legacy is highlighted here.
 This article features excerpts from two of her speeches to church groups: “The Lesbian and God-the-Father” in 1972 and “Fight Fundamentalists — with Your Love” in 1990.
 She summed up her approach to life on her website when she wrote, “Love is the universal truth lying at the heart of all creation.”

 Gearhart is featured in several documentaries, including “Word Is Out: Stories of Some of Our Lives” (1977), “Last Call at Maud’s” (1993) and “A Great Ride” (2018).
+She is played by Carrie Preston in the 2017 docudrama miniseries “When We Rise.”
 Her memorial service is also on video.
-“Sally,” a full-length documentary, is underway with director Deborah Craig.

 Sally Gearhart stood up for women and LGBTQ people